What is the biggest mistake event planners make when booking entertainment?

 Decide what role the entertainment will take in your event.
 For example, is the customized Game Show the main focus of the event or is it one of several types of entertainment?
 If it is the main focus of the event, don’t have other competing activities or entertainment occurring at the same time.

-Activities are something that your guests do and entertainment is something that your guests watch.
+Activities are something that your guests do, while entertainment is something that your guests watch or listen to.

 This is easy.
 Spend more on entertainment & activities and less on décor.
-Guests will certainly appreciate the décor treatment but will definitely remember the fun they had on stage playing Family Fued.
+It’s true that guests will certainly appreciate the décor treatment, but they will actually remember the fun they had on stage playing Family Fued.

-I have the perfect answer.
-They should have PartyHats at their event as it is a creative, activity that is also a take home souvenir.
+We have the perfect answer.
+They should have PartyHats at as it is a creative activity that is also a take-home souvenir.
 And, it can be customized to suit the theme or corporate colours.
+But maybe your guests aren’t the crafy types?
+Try a casino: guests play for prizes, not money, and just watch them compete for the coveted items!

 It really depends on the type of event.
-Christmas events and annual summer events can usually be booked 11 months in advance.
-The ideal time to book your venue is at least 6 months before your event, so that you have ample planning time.
+Christmas events and annual summer events should usually be booked 11 months in advance, as many companies tend to host these events on the same several days in their respective seasons.
+The ideal time to book your venue for any other type of event is at least 6 months in advance so that you have ample planning time.

 Start by asking the prospective venue.
-They host hundreds of events and will be able to recommend the right size of room for you.
-If you are bringing in entertainment or activities, it is best to draw a rough floor plan placing all the items you are including.
-Show your floor plan to your venue to see if they think all the components will be accommodated.
+For example, hotels often have several private event spaces, all with differing features and capacties.
+They host hundreds of events a year and will be able to recommend the right size of room for you.
+If you are bringing in entertainment or activities, it is best to draw a rough floor plan placing all the items you are including before tmaking any decisions, because guest tables and activities both need their own ‘real estate.’
+Show your floor plan or list of event components to your venue to see if they think all the components can be accommodated.

 Underestimating how much space will be required.
 There is nothing worse then an overcrowded room once all of the activities and entertainment are in place.

-Usually the Vancouver Parks Board accepts picnic bookings in January or February.
+Usually the Vancouver Parks Board accepts picnic bookings in January or February for the upcoming summer.
 Do your research in the fall, so that you are ready to make a booking as soon as the next summer’s reservations become available.
-Go to http://vancouver.ca/parks/info/picnic/index.htm for more information on booking a formal picnic site in Vancouver.
+Go to The City of Vancouver’s Parks, Recreation, and Culture page for more information on booking a formal picnic site in Vancouver.
+You can’t have an event in any Vancouver public space with the proper permits, so don’t overlook this step!

 Generally, Sundays are preferred, taking into consideration religious commitments.
 Most picnics are 4 hours long.
 The most popular times are typically 11 am – 3pm or 12:00pm – 4:00pm